- News & events

 Areas of interest

 Preventive medicine, global health, computer-assisted technology, knowledge translation

 - MD (Honors), Preventive Medicine, Yerevan State Medical University, Armenia

 - Master of Public Health, Global Health Leadership, Emory University, Rollins School of Public Health, Atlanta, GA

 - Postdoctoral studies, University of British Columbia, School of Population and Public Health

 - Postdoctoral studies, University of British Columbia, Department of Neurology

-Kate is also the Director of Public Health for Next Generation University (www.NextGenU.org), the world’s first free university.
-She received one of the 19 Canadian Rising Stars in Global Health Awards to lead the first free online public health program in the world.
+Kate is also the Director of Public Health for www.NextGenU.org, the world’s first portal to free, accredited education.
+She was among the first recipients of the Canadian Rising Stars in Global Health Awards to lead the development of the first globally free degree, an online Masters in Public Health.

 Dr. Tairyan has taught in FHS undergraduate and graduate programs since 2008.